Thomas-Ko/frontend-nanodegree-mobile-portfolio/README.txt

 - I put var pizzasDiv outside of for-loop, which handled a dom manipulation

 - Again, I put a calculation outside of a for-loop in (this time it was in the updatePositions function) so it didn't need to run each time it looped.

+- Instead of using querySelector, I used getElementsByClassName or getElementById.
+I had some trouble here the first time I did it because while I replaced one querySelectorAll with say getElementById, I forgot to remove the # within the parenthesis.